 Students should carefully examine the tuition and fees associated with attending college.
 While analyzing the costs involved, students should keep in mind that many funding sources available to help finance your education.

 All colleges have direct and indirect costs.
 As a student, you are responsible for all direct costs.
-Whereas, indirect costs are estimates associated with attending Erie Community College and will vary from person-to-person.
+Whereas, indirect costs are estimates associated with attending SUNY Erie and will vary from person-to-person.

 * Cost may fluctuate depending on age and current insurance rates.

-Tuition and fees are subject to change upon approval of the ECC Board of Trustees.
+Tuition and fees are subject to change upon approval of the SUNY Erie Board of Trustees.

 Application Fee - This fee is charged to all students who are new admits or re-admits (those not registered or who have dropped or withdrew from the previous term), as well as current students who change their student program/major.